 So let’s talk wine pairings.
 I personally prefer to pair a white, specifically something with salinity, citrus and a bit of body… think aged Muscadet, 1’er Cru Chablis, Bordeaux blancs from Entres-Deux-Mers, fuller bodied Albarinos, coastal Chilean Sauvignon Blancs, California Sauvignon Blancs with some barrel aging… you get the picture.
 So below are my three picks, including what I drank that night.

-Château Sainte Marie Entre-Deux-Mers Vieilles Vignes, Bordeaux, FR – Sainte Marie was established by Gilles Dupuch in 1956, but it was always a hobby for the family as Gilles’ primary vocation was his insurance brokerage.
+Château Sainte Marie Entre-Deux-Mers Vieilles Vignes, Bordeaux, France – Sainte Marie was established by Gilles Dupuch in 1956, but it was always a hobby for the family as Gilles’ primary vocation was his insurance brokerage.
 However, in 1997 Gilles’ son Stephane took over and was able to focus all of his time, energy and passion on making the family wine, transforming the vineyards and drastically improving the final product.
 Their blanc is a blend of predominantly Sauvignon Blanc, as well as a fair amount of a Semillon and a small dose of Muscadelle.
 The Sauvignon gives the wine it’s crisp acidic characteristics as well as hints of salinity, the Semillon gives the wine depth and mouthfeel, while the Muscadelle supplies softer florals and complexity.
 On the palate up front you’ll find very pronounced citrus notes and subtle salinity, as well as razor sharp acidity.
 Mid palate is where you’ll start to find the full roundness of the Semillon that leads you to a moderately soft finish with subdued minerality and delicate nuances of white peach and crushed flowers.
 With over 8,300 cases made on an average vintage the wine should be readily available in most major markets.
 (Retail $13-17)

-La Val Albarino, Rias Baixas, ESP – Bodegas La Val was one of the first wineries established in Rias Baixas back in the mid-80’s, and in my humble opinion they’ve been the standard bearer of the appellation since inception.
+La Val Albarino, Rias Baixas, Spain – Bodegas La Val was one of the first wineries established in Rias Baixas back in the mid-80’s, and in my humble opinion they’ve been the standard bearer of the appellation since inception.
 Their 150 acres of vineyard are located in the Condado do Tea sub-region of the D.O.
 While most wineries in the region are planted on flat plains with full days of direct sunlight, La Val’s vineyards are located in a series of shallow valleys, giving some relief from both hot summer temperatures as well as continuous sunlight.
 The end result is a much more balanced and complex wine.
 So many Albarinos from the region are very floral, light and even sometimes moderately sweet… or as I think of them, uninteresting.
 La Val, however, is denser on the palate and while it still has some of the tell-tale Albarino floral characteristics, you’ll also find notes of citrus zest and crushed rock.
 Hands down, this is the best Albarino I’ve ever had from Rias Baixas.
 (Retail $12-15)

-Sean Minor Four Bears Sauvignon Blanc, CA – I’ve written about Sean Minor before, and trust me this is a name you’ll see repeatedly on this website.
+Sean Minor Four Bears Sauvignon Blanc, California – I’ve written about Sean Minor before, and trust me this is a name you’ll see repeatedly on this website.
 Not only do I love Sean’s wines, finding them to be some of the best values out of California, I also genuinely like him as a person.
 Both he and his lovely wife Nicole have one goal, and that is to create wines that go well beyond over delivering for the price.
 His Sauvignon Blanc is blended from parcels in Dry Creek, Lake County and the Central Coast.
 It is aged primarily in stainless, but to add a twist a small portion of the wine is aged on lees in neutral French barrel with periodic batonage, giving the wine great texture and a round mouthfeel.
 Up front you’ll find notes of lemon and grapefruit zest, along with moderate acidity, leading into a relatively full bodied mid palate and finish with hints of kiwi, slate and smoke.
 Sean flew under the radar for the first few years, but at this point he can be found in every US market, so you’ll have no difficulty getting your hands on this wine… Unless the store is sold out, which isn’t an uncommon occurrence!
 (Retail $12-15)

 So there’s a crab cake recipe, as requested, and the wines I think would pair well.
 I hope you enjoyed the read, and more importantly I hope you make the dish and drink the wines!
 More content coming soon, but in the meantime crack open a bottle of something crisp and clean to celebrate the arrival of Spring, sit back, and relax.
 Life is short, enjoy it!